DorianSafaa/Election-Analysis/README.md

 ## Results

 The analysis of the election show that:

-  -There were 369,711 votes cast in the election.
+•	There were 369,711 votes cast in the election.

-   The candidate were:
+•	The candidates were:

-      -Charles Casper Stockham
+o	Charles Casper Stockham

-      -Diana DeGette
+o	Diana DeGette

-      -Raymon Anthony Doane
+o	Raymon Anthony Doane

-    The candidate results were:
+•	The candidate results were:

-      -Charles Casper Stockham received 23% of the vote and 85,213 number of votes.
+o	-Charles Casper Stockham received 23% of the vote and 85,213 number of votes.

-      -Diana DeGette received 74% of the vote and 272,892 number of votes.
+o	-Diana DeGette received 74% of the vote and 272,892 number of votes.

-      -Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.
+o	-Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.

-    The winner of the election was:
+•	The winner of the election was:

-          Diana DeGette received 74% of the vote and 272,892 number of votes.
+o	Diana DeGette received 74% of the vote and 272,892 number of votes.